~$600B

 Biotech retainers in the DMV run $4,000–$8,500/month typical.
 Academic-medical-centre content (NIH-affiliated research institutions) runs at the higher end because of the scientific-review overhead.

-Our DC web development practice ships hand-coded Next.js, Astro, and WordPress builds for GovCon vendors, law firms, trade associations, biotech companies, and policy shops.
+Our DC web development practice ships hand-coded Next.js and Astro builds for GovCon vendors, law firms, trade associations, biotech companies, and policy shops, with WordPress Bedrock as a request-only option for editor-led associations.
 Every build is SEO-monitored from architecture through launch, with Core Web Vitals, schema, accessibility, and (where relevant) federal Section 508 compliance baked in from the first commit.
 We do not ship page-builder-plugin stacks dressed up as custom development.

 Marketing-site rebuild $14,000–$32,000 project fee for a 20–40 page law firm or trade-association site.
 Association-membership portal layer $18,000–$48,000 depending on member-data complexity.
 GovCon capabilities-rich marketing rebuild $16,000–$38,000 including NAICS/PSC code landing pages and past-performance content.
 Retainer clients receive a 10% standing discount on website development engagements.